darugar/darugar.github.io/_posts/2005-07-21-rssatom-replace-soap.markdown

 layout: parand
 title:  "On RSS/Atom replacing SOAP"
 date:   2005-07-21 10:00:00
-categories: stddev
+categories: say/index.php
 ---
-Kurt Cagle has some interesting thoughts on [RSS/Atom as a replacement for SOAP](/web/20101222035935/http://www.understandingxml.com/archives/2005/07/how_rssatom_is.html).
+Kurt Cagle has some interesting thoughts on [RSS/Atom as a replacement for SOAP](http://www.understandingxml.com/archives/2005/07/how_rssatom_is.html).
 He mentions WS vendors will likely poo-poo the idea, so I'm compelled as a reformed former vendor to comment.

 I think Kurt makes excellent points.
 A lot of the Web is syndication oriented, and certainly RSS/Atom will be a better solution than SOAP for those cases.
 I generally agree that RSS/Atom will gain acceptance and be used in a variety of interesting places faster and wider than SOAP.
 In fact I just ran into a surprising one that will be unveiled to the public a bit later.